Dish up this healthy combination of sweet, tangy, and peppery flavors!

 It’s a great opportunity to use raw fennel, which has such a unique anise flavor.
 For another wintery fennel citrus salad, see our Creamy Fennel Salad with Orange Wedges and Fresh Mint recipe.

 If you like the peppery flavor of arugula, use baby arugula here!
 Other options for this recipe include spring greens, baby spinach, or a mix of all three.

 Citrus and Spinach Salad with Creamy Lemon Dressing

 - 2 oranges navel or blood oranges

 - 2 pink grapefruits

-- 2 packages baby arugula, mesclun ( sometimes called spring greens mix), or baby spinach
+- 2 packages baby arugula or mesclun ( sometimes called spring greens mix) or baby spinach

 - 3 tablespoons honey

-- 1/3 cup fresh lemon juice (juice from about 4 lemons)
+- 1/3 cup lemon juice fresh, about 4 lemons

 - 2 teaspoons lemon zest